 The frequency of cooking rice

 If you are an occasional rice eater, you can opt for the basic rice cooker.
 People who eat only white rice can also choose a simple rice cooker.
-However, if you love to have different varieties of rice, you will find the need to select the advanced rice cooker that comes with different settings.
+However, if you love to have different rice varieties, you will find the need to select the advanced rice cooker that comes with different settings.

 Usually, rice cookers do not occupy much space.
 You can carry it almost anywhere.
-However, if you have a small kitchen, you would love to have the multi-purpose cooker that functions as a steamer as well as a slow cooker.
+However, if you have a small kitchen, you would love to have the multi-purpose cooker that functions as a steamer and a slow cooker.

 Your family size